Trinkle23897/tuixue.online-visa/backend/README.md

-# Global Backend API
+# Backend API

+## Intro

 This folder contains the code that:

-1. Fetch and udpate available visa appointment time data from crawler servers.
+1. Fetch and udpate available visa appointment date for both domestic and global embassy/consulate from crawler servers.
 2. Send notification to the users who subscribe via email and other social media platforms
-3. Expose RESTful api to provide data for tuixue global frontend views and other dope developers(a.k.a desperate CS students)
+3. Expose RESTful api to provide data for tuixue global frontend views and other dope developers (a.k.a desperate CS students)

-This api server should be designed to *be extensible to serve as domestic api with another set of secret files*.
-Please review the PR based on this principle :)
+~~This api server should be designed to *be extensible to serve as domestic api with another set of secret files*.
+Please review the PR based on this principle :)~~

+## Deployment and Dependency

+### Python Version

+**This code base is developed with _Python v3.7.8_**

+### Dependency

+The api server is developed with [FastAPI](https://fastapi.tiangolo.com/), which is said to be one of the most performant api framework in Python, better than Flask and Django.
+Personally I find it more pythonic (than Django) and better documented (than Flask).

+The choice of database (which is new XD) will be [MongoDB](https://www.mongodb.com/) NoSQL database, which suits our use case better (imo).

+### Configuration Files

+The necessary configuration files for accessing the crawler servers and scrape data from the embassy/consulate website is held privately by the developers.
+For detail on HOWTO please contact us.

 ## API Reference